intel-analytics/ipex-llm/python/friesian/example/two_tower/README.md

 pip install --pre --upgrade bigdl-friesian
 ```
 ## Preprocess data
-You can download the full Twitter dataset from [here](https://recsys-twitter.com/data/show-downloads#) and then follow the [WideAndDeep Preprocessing] to preprocess the orginal data.
+You can download the full Twitter dataset from [here](https://recsys-twitter.com/data/show-downloads#) and then follow the script [here](../wnd/train/wnd_preprocess_recsys.py) to preprocess the original data.

 ## Training 2 tower model
 * Spark local, we can use some sample data to have a trial, example command: